 I’m besotted with contradictory flavour combinations, especially the magical sweet-savoury-spicy trio.
 I salivate at the mere mention of chilli chocolate, or salted caramel.
 I’ve even been known to order a side of satay sauce to eat with a spoon (after a couple of wines when my shame has left the building), much to the bemusement of my dinner companions.

 This luminous, soothing soup celebrates this holy trinity of flavours.
-A Thai-inspired creamy coconut base and a plethora of fragrant Indian spices marry two of my favourite cuisines, while honey roasted parsnips add an earthy sweetness to balance and compliment the spice.
+A Thai-inspired creamy coconut base and a plethora of fragrant Indian spices marry two of my favourite cuisines, while agave-roasted parsnips add an earthy sweetness to balance and compliment the spice.
 It’s dreamy alone or with toasted rye bread, and it’s nutritionally potent to boot…

 Parsnips are a great source of insoluble fibre that help to lower blood cholesterol, and contain abundant antioxidants to keep disease at bay.
 Coconut milk contains lauric acid, which promotes bone strength, and is a good source of minerals such as iron and calcium.
 Bountiful spices add phytonutrients, essential oils, antioxidants, minerals and vitamins that are essential for overall wellness…